 The statistically significant positive relationship shown in Table 5, between profitability and dividend payout, suggests that highly profitable firms will have greater ability to pay dividends.
-This finding is consistent with the signaling theory of dividends, according to which firms that are more profitable pay handsome dividends, reflecting to the market their better financial performance.
+This finding is consistent with the signaling theory of dividends, according to which more profitable firms pay handsome dividends reflecting to the market their better financial performance.

-On asimilar vein, a positive relationship, which liquidity holds with dividend payout was expected, because rationally, a firm chooses to pay dividend as long as its cash position has no problem, and that availability of the profit itself does not merit payment of dividend.
-Liu and Hu (2005) proposed that firms have residual cash when dividend is less than the free cash flow, and that if cash dividend is great than the free cash flow, then that firm needs additional financing to meet the cash dividend requirement.
-Alli et al. (1993) argues that dividend payments depend more on cash flow, which reflect the company's ability to pay dividends, than on current earnings, which are less heavily influenced by accounting practices.
-While Amidu and Abor (2006) found a direct and significant relationship between cash flow and dividend payout ratios, Anil and Kapoor (2008), on the other hand, consider cash flow an important determinant of dividend payout ratio.
+On the similar vein, a positive relationship which liquidity holds with dividend payout was expected because rationally a firm chooses to pay dividend as long as its cash position has no problem, and that availability of the profit itself does not merit payment of dividend.
+Liu and Hu (2005) proposed that firms have residual cash when its dividend is less than the free cash flow, and that if cash dividend is great than the free cash flow then that firm needs additional financing to meet the cash dividend requirement Alli et al. (1993) argue that dividend payments depend more on cash flows, which reflect the company's ability to pay dividends, than on current earnings, which are less heavily influenced by accounting practices.
+While Amidu and Abor (2006) found a direct and significant relationship between cash flow and dividend payout ratios, Anil and Kapoor (2008), on the other hand, consider cash flow as an important determinant of dividend payout ratio.

 On the other hand, the paper finds a negative effect of growth (investment) opportunities on corporate earnings distribution decision aligning with the pecking order and transactions cost theories.
-The message derived from these theories are that high-growth firms require more money to finance their expansion; therefore, they are more likely to save internally generated earnings for financing investment projects rather than paying dividends, because it is more costly to consider external financing options at an expense of paying dividend.
-In fact, all the firms that experience above-average growth rates are expected to have low dividend payout ratios since, in line with the residual theory of dividends, a greater number of profitable investment opportunities should result (other things being equal) in a greater need for earnings retention.
-Al-Malkawi (2007), Juma'h and Pacheco (2008), and Foroghi et al. (2011)reported consistent findings.
+The message derived from these theories are that high-growth firms require more money to finance their expansion; therefore, they are more likely to save internally generated earnings for financing investment projects rather than paying dividends, because it is more costly to consider extern financing options.
+In fact, all the firms that experience above-average growth rates are expected to have low dividend payout ratios; since, in line with the residual theory of dividends, a greater number of profitable investment opportunities should result (other things being equal) in a greater need for earnings retention.
+Al-Malkawi (2007), Juma'h and Pacheco (2008), and Foroghi et al. (2011) reported consistent findings.

 Likewise, the paper shows that debt level negatively influences dividend policy.
-This negative relationship implies that the use of debt into corporate capital structure and payment of dividends are considered as substitute tools in controlling agency-related problems.
-This may as well indicate that highly leveraged firms tend to preserve internal funds to honor their debt obligations and lower external financing costs instead of paying the cash to shareholders as dividend, in line with transaction cost theory.
-Since the firm's focal priority is to debt holders, the amount of money that would be distributed to shareholders as dividends will depend on the balance available after honoring debt obligations.
-This finding is in line with Al-Malkawi (2007), Kowalewski et al. (2007), Ramli (2010), and Al-Shubiri (2011a, 2011b).
+This negative relationship implies that the use of debt into corporate capital structure and payment of dividends are considered as substitute tools in controlling agency-related problems, and this may as well indicate that highly leveraged firms tend to preserve internal funds to honor their debt obligations and lower external financing costs instead of paying the cash to shareholders as dividend, in-line with transactions cost theory.
+Since the firms' focal priority is to the debt holders, the amount of money which would be distributed to shareholders as dividends will depend on the balance available after honoring debt obligations.
+This finding is in line with Al-Malkawi (2007), Kowalewski et al. (2007), Ramli (2010), and Al-Shubiri (2011a).

 Regarding the firm size, the results show that large firms pay higher dividends.
 This finding is in line with the Fama and French (2001), Holder et al. (1998), and Jensen et al. (1992).
-It should also be clear that large firms have better access and easier, cheaper ways of raising funds compared to small firms; therefore, other things remain the same, large firms are more likely to afford paying higher dividends to shareholder.
+It should also be clear that large firms have a better access and easier, cheaper way of raising funds compared to small firms, therefore, other things remain the same; large firms are more likely to afford paying higher dividend to shareholder.